Skip to content

 • Memory-efficient design using under 50MB RAM during operation

-• Seamless integration with Claude and other MCP-compatible AI assistants
+• Works with Claude and other MCP-compatible AI assistants

 6M+